mskim/buisness_card/README.md

 Using pgscript and Dropbox
 Instead of using page layout application, such as InDesing or Quark, we use PageScript to create business card templates and created pdf with variable data.
 PageScript is a Ruby DSL for page layout.
-PageScript uses Cocoa framework, using MacRuby,(now Rubymotion) PageScript can eval templates created in Ruby Code and turn them into Objects that can generate NSView and PDF, taking full advantage of Mac graphics power.
+PageScript uses Cocoa framework, using MacRuby,(now Rubymotion) PageScript can eval templates created in Ruby Code and turn them into Objects that can generate NSView and PDF, taking full advantage of Mac graphics power, such as OTF fonts, and color profile.

 ## How it works
 For each printer, we set up Dropbox to sync resources from and to the printers.